Activity Zone

 I used my checklist to complete the task with fewer prompts.
 I improved by doing the first two steps independently.
 Next week I will try starting the routine on my own before asking for help.

-Class activities you can count: Well-being routines, walking/movement routines, sensory or regulation movement circuits, therapy-based physical activity routines, intramurals/games, community recreation, and personal fitness activity.
+Complementary Class Activities: Well-being routines, walking/movement routines, sensory or regulation movement circuits, therapy-based physical activity routines, intramurals/games, community recreation, and personal fitness activity.

 Over the next 13 weeks, I will improve my health by doing two activity sessions per week that work for me.
 I will track my effort and reflect on how I felt and what changed over time.